jerrsapps1/opssync-frontend/replit.md

 The application implements a comprehensive design system using Tailwind CSS with CSS custom properties for theme variables.
 Supports both light and dark themes with a focus on the dark theme for operational environments.
 The theme system includes semantic color tokens and consistent spacing/typography scales.

 ## White Label Configuration
-The application includes a comprehensive white-label system with three configuration methods:
+The application includes a comprehensive white-label system with multiple configuration methods:

 ### 1. Account Registration Setup
 During user registration, clients can configure their brand settings: